 b) Score-based attacks: In this scenario, attackers access the model’s confidence scores or logits and use various optimization techniques to generate adversarial examples.
 A common approach is zeroth-order optimization, which estimates the model’s gradients without directly computing derivatives.
 Other techniques include discrete optimization, natural evolution strategies, and random walks.

+The attacker can also employ transfer-based evasion techniques, exploiting the potential that an input identified as an adversarial example for a surrogate white-box model could similarly be effective as an adversarial example for another black-box model.

 AI Energy-Latency Attack